AdamBien/aws-quarkus-lambda-cdk-plain/README.md

 `cdk watch`

-Now on every: `mvn package` in `lambda` directory the JAX-RS application is going to be re-deployed automatically.
+Now on every: `mvn package` in `lambda` directory / project the JAX-RS application is re-deployed automatically.

 ## local deployment